 When it comes to hearing aid accessories, there are a few “must-have” products, including a supply of batteries, brushes to clean out domes and earpieces, and a small, flexible wire that removes earwax blockage from tubing.
+These come in handy when your patients don't have time to visit your office to get their devices cleaned by your hearing aid vacuum.
 Then there are the “nice-to-have” accessories that are readily available for purchase.
 These products may not be necessary to a hearing aid wearer, but they can make their lives much easier.

 As an audiologist, you know the most basic, yet important, facts about how hearing aids work: microphones always pick up what’s closest and loudest.
 This means that microphones can’t differentiate what sound or whose voice is of the most importance to the wearer.